pingcap/docs-cn/migrate-from-tidb-to-tidb.md

         port = 4000
         user = "root"
         password = ""
-        snapshot = "431434047157698561" # Set snapshot to the actual backup time (see BackupTS in the previous step) [data-sources.downstream]
+        snapshot = "431434047157698561" # Set snapshot to the actual backup time (BackupTS in the "Back up data" section in [Step 2.
+Migrate full data](#step-2-migrate-full-data))
+    [data-sources.downstream]
         host = "172.16.6.125" # Replace the value with the IP address of your downstream cluster port = 4000